Adhiraj2301/NLP-Project/README.md

   High or low priority is based on the values obtained from the range 1-5.
 Number 1 or number 2 indicates high priority in emails whereas Number 4 or Number 5 indicates low priority in emails.
  Number 3 indicates neutrality in prioritization.

-7) When a person clicks on a received email, an alert that indicates the priority of that particular email is poped up as a notice.
+7)When a person clicks on a received email, an alert that indicates the priority of that particular email is poped up as a notice.